 Arterial Branches of the Ascending Aorta

-The aorta springs upward from the left ventricle of heart as the ascending aorta.
+The aorta springs upward from the left ventricle of the heart as the ascending aorta.

 - Coronary arteries.
 The only branches of the ascending aorta are the right and left coronary arteries, which serve the heart.